 Hello!
 This is my first story.
 It is a "girl on the island" themed Lord of the Flies story complete with romance, angst, and drama.
 I do not own Lord of the Flies or any of the song lyrics within this story, but I do own Angel.
 Woo hoo!
 Happy reading, friends.
 3

-I took a deep breath as my brother, Simon, and I walked through the airport.
+I took a deep breath as my brother, Simon, and I walked apprehensively through the airport.
 We were being evacuated on planes to the Pacific because of the war.
-Now, Simon and I walked hand-in-hand to our plane.
+Now, Simon and I walked hand-in-hand to board our plane.
 My tiny hand squeezed his much bigger one as we inched closer and closer to our destination.
-I tried to ignore the twisting and turning in my stomach.
+I tried to ignore the twisting and turning in my stomach that was making me sick.
 I was scared to death and didn't want to leave home.
+Home was a place of luxury, comfort, and carefreeness, so heading into uncertainty was unfathomably nerve wrecking.
 I had never been on an airplane before and was quite intimidated by the thought of flying through the air thousands of feet off the ground.
 The fear must have been evident on my face because Simon glanced over at me, looking concerned.

 "Angel, what's wrong?"
 He had a worried tone to his voice.
 I could tell he wasn't too thrilled about this either.